Nerita Waight

 Amanda is a Gunditjmara woman.
 Amanda is the Deputy Chief Executive Officer at VALS, until recently, Amanda served as a Director on the VALS board of Directors for ten years.
 Amanda has extensive experience working with Aboriginal communities, particularly within the Child, Family and Welfare sectors, with a strong focus on best practice and building workforce capability.
 Amanda has, through her tireless work, shown she is passionate about social justice for Koori people.

-Acting Head of Communications, Policy and Strategy
+Acting Director of Policy, Communications and Strategy

 Statewide Community Justice Program Leader